dwp/kafka-to-hbase/README.md

 ### UC Equality Data Schema

-* Equality messages will always have exactly `$.message._id.messageId="non-zero-string"` so we can inist on `messageId` always exisiting and being >1 in length.
+* Equality messages will always have exactly `$.message._id.messageId="non-zero-string"` so we can insist on `messageId` always existing and being >1 in length.
 * Equality messages do not have `$.message.db` or `$.message.collection` as this is non-specific Equality Act data like demographic spreads.
 * These are sourced from a single static collection.